10 iconic Australian hikes you can reach from our parks

 The Australian Alps - ACT/NSW/VIC

 Weaving an elevated trail through the high country of three different states, this 650km trail can take weeks to complete.
+Credit: Destination NSW

 In any argument about Australia’s best long-distance trail, the Australian Alps gets a mention.

-Unmissable highlights include Kosciuszko National Park and the Baw Baw Plateau, but no matter where you start, mountain scenery and a true escape from city life await.
+Taking hikers of all levels on a journey through alpine meadows, windswept plains and snow gum forests, it's best to be prepared for some drops in temperature.
+Unmissable highlights include Kosciuszko National Park and the Baw Baw Plateau, but no matter where you start, mountain scenery and a true escape from city life awaits.

 Where to Book: